Mechelen Toy Museum

-The Mechelen Toy Museum (Speelgoedmuseum Mechelen) is a Toy Museum\ situated in the Nekkerspoel hamlet in Mechelen, Belgium, is a museum containing a unique collection of past and contemporary toys on a total surface of 7,000 m2.
+The Mechelen Toy Museum (Speelgoedmuseum Mechelen) is a Toy Museum\ used to situated in the Nekkerspoel hamlet till 2024, now is near the Main Station in Mechelen, Belgium, is a museum containing a unique collection of past and contemporary toys on a total surface of 7,000 m2.
 The museum was founded in April 1982, and since 1998 it is a recognized museum.
 The permanent collection is subdivided in the following categories: